AstroStar Home | Articles | Natural Products | Tarot Decks and Books | New Age Shops |The Virgo Page | Free Personal Horoscope

 Mercury, the traditional ruler of Virgo, is linked to the magician card of the tarot.
 The Rider-Waite-Smith magician is a handsome young man who is manipulating objects that represent the four elements: earth, air, fire and water.
 The magician’s right hand is raised toward heaven and his left hand points toward the earth, reminiscent of the phrase used for centuries to justify astrology, “As above, so below.”
 Mercury’s magic is the power of intellect, reason, logic, analysis and attention to detail.
 Modern technology, which would appear magical to the ancients, is a product of Mercury’s power.

 The hermit is most likely the magician grown old.
 Experience has taught him that reason alone and technical know-how are not sufficient for spiritual understanding.
-The hermit has “been there, done that” as the magician, and now seeks an inner path to spiritual enlightenment.
+The Hermit has "been there, done that" as the magician, and now seeks an inner path to spiritual enlightenment.

 Questions Posed by the Hermit Card